-- primarily comprises base salary, as well as superannuation contributions and standard country-specific benefits in line with local market practice - for Executive KMP, is set at a comparatively low level, relative to the industry, and is a low proportion of total remuneration but sufficient to avoid inappropriate risk-taking - is reviewed annually and reflects technical and functional expertise, role scope, market practice and regulatory requirements - for risk and financial control staff, is generally a higher proportion of total remuneration than for revenue-generating staff.
+- primarily comprises base salary, as well as superannuation contributions and standard country-specific benefits in line with local market practice - for Executive KMP, is set at a comparatively low level, relative to the industry, and is a low proportion of total remuneration but sufficient to avoid inappropriate risk-taking - · is reviewed annually and reflects technical and functional expertise, role scope, market practice and regulatory requirements - for risk and financial control staff, is generally a higher proportion of total remuneration than for revenue-generating staff.

-Performance-Daseu remuneration Criteri a Profit share Performance Share Units Eligibi ity • all permanen t employees Executive Committee members Detern which is asse non-financial - financial/t - risk mana - business la customers flect an individual's performance, ssed against a range of financial and factors including: business results gement and compliance eadership including outcomes for s and the community dership and professional conduct individual allocations reflect their role as members of the Executive Committee and their contribution to driving the collective performance of MBL and the Macquarie Group allocations are based on the face value of shares on the grant date allocations are subject to Board discretion Struct MBL CEO, 709 Executive KM • long deferral MBL CEO, MG • retained prof oportion is retained (60% for the % for the MGL CEO and 50% for other IP) periods (three to five years for the GL CEO and other Executive KMP) it share is invested in a combination y and Macquarie-managed PSUs are structured as Deferred Share Units (DSUs) with no exercise price(2) PSUs vest after five years for the MBL CEO and MGL CEO and four years for other Executive KMP, subject to the achievement of two performance hurdles (no retesting of hurdles) and, new from FY2024, a pre-vest assessment (see page 49) PSU holders have no right to dividend equivalent payments Malus and Cla employees id to all awards lies to all Executive KMP and certain entified under CPS 511 or UK and nuneration regulations • malus and clawback apply to all awards Forfeit it share is subject to forfeiture upon lacquarie Group except in certain es unvested PSUs are subject to forfeiture upon leaving the Macquarie Group except in certain circumstances
+• Tor risk and financial control staff, is generally a higher proportion of total remuneration than for revenue-generating staff.
+Perfor mance-based rem uneration Criteria Profit share Performance Share Units \bigcirc Eligibility all permanent employees Executive Committee members { Determination allocations reflect an individual's performance, which is assessed against a range of financial and non-financial factors including: financial/business results risk management and compliance business leadership including outcomes for customers and the community people leadership and professional conduct individual allocations reflect their role as members of the Executive Committee and their contribution to driving the collective performance of MBL and the Macquarie Group allocations are based on the face value of shares on the grant date allocations are subject to Board discretion Structure significant proportion is retained (60% for the MBL CEO, 70% for the MGL CEO and 50% for other Executive KMP) long deferral periods (three to five years for the MBL CEO, MGL CEO and other Executive KMP) retained profit share is invested in a combination of MGL equity and Macquarie-managed fund equity PSUs are structured as Deferred Share Units (DSUs) with no exercise price(2) PSUs vest after five years for the MBL CEO and MGL CEO and four years for other Executive KMP, subject to the achievement of two performance hurdles (no retesting of hurdles) and, new from FY2024, a pre-vest assessment (see page 49) PSU holders have no right to dividend equivalent payments Malus and Clawback malus applies to all awards clawback applies to all Executive KMP and certain employees identified under CPS 511 or UK and European remuneration regulations malus and clawback apply to all awards Forfeiture retained profit share is subject to forfeiture upon leaving the Macquarie Group except in certain circumstances unvested PSUs are subject to forfeiture upon leaving the Macquarie Group except in certain circumstances